matthaley/a2a_multiagent/calendar_agent/README.md

-# Calendar Agent
+# Calendar Agent: Your Scheduling Assistant

-This agent helps with checking a user's availability using their Google Calendar.
-It is a remote agent that can be used by other agents.
+Welcome to the Calendar Agent!
+This is a specialized agent that's part of our multi-agent trip planner.

+## What It Does

+The Calendar Agent's job is to connect to your Google Calendar and check your availability for your trip.
+When you ask the main Host Agent to check your calendar, it will delegate the task to this agent.

-## Running the Agent
+## How to Run This Agent

-For instructions on how to run this agent as part of the complete demo, please see the main [README.md](../../README.md) file.
+This agent is designed to be run as part of the complete multi-agent system.
+For full instructions on how to get everything up and running, please see the main [README.md](../../README.md) file in the project's root directory.